voron00/Nanny/README.md

 Nanny
 ========
 This is a custom version of NannyBot for Call of Duty 2.
-Original authour is smugllama.
+Original author is smugllama.
 Written entirely in Perl.
 Original can be downloaded here http://smaert.com/nannybot.zip

 Compare to the original, i fixed many bugs, optimized certain amount of code, some functions has been rewritten,